 In accordance with section 106 of the NHPA, as amended, the NPS initiated consultation with the SHPOs in Delaware, Illinois, Indiana, Kentucky, Maryland, Missouri, Ohio, Pennsylvania, Tennessee, and West Virginia.
 The SHPOs were initially contacted in 2010 via letter that included the study newsletter and were informed of the study.
-When the draft study is released, a formal letter will be sent to the Illinois, Indiana, Kentucky, Missouri, Ohio, Pennsylvania, and West Virginia SHPOs with a request for concurrence with the study's findings relevant to the section 106 finding of no adverse effect.
-The draft study will also be sent to the Advisory Council for their review and comment.
+When the draft study was released, a formal letter was sent to the Illinois, Indiana, Kentucky, Missouri, Ohio, Pennsylvania, and West Virginia SHPOs with a request for concurrence with the study's findings relevant to section 106 finding of no adverse effect.
+The draft study was also sent to the Advisory Council for their review and comment.